rsyncOSX/RsyncUIBuilt/content/post/RsyncUIBuilt.md

 categories = ["Development"]
 lastmod = "2024-04-02"
 +++
-RsyncUI is by no means an advanced or complicated application.
-It is a pure SwiftUI and Swift based application, and learning about both languages has been and still is fun.
-And writing about the development is also fun.
-There are no deeper thoughts about this site.
-There are many developers out there writing about SwiftUI, discovering new features and how to use them.
+RsyncUI which is a pure SwiftUI and Swift based application, is by no means an advanced or complicated application.
+There are many developers out there writing about SwiftUI, new features in SwiftUI and how to use them.
 This web is **not** a site to show how to use SwiftUI and new features about SwiftUI.
-This site is about how I use SwiftUI features in developing RsyncUI.
+This web is about how I use SwiftUI in developing RsyncUI.

 ## JSON files vs SwiftData